 Budget Friendly: Antojitos La Chiapaneca: Mexican $$

-Best Ocean View: Mezzanine; Authentic Thai and casual beach menu includes a legendary Happy Hour if you’re looking for a boozey brunch on the beach, $$$$
+Best Ocean View: Mezzanine; Authentic Thai and casual beach menu includes a legendary Happy Hour if you’re looking for a boozy brunch on the beach, $$$$

-Instagram Worthy: Kin Toh; Mayan-Mexican cuisine in a tree house venue offering guests an experience they’re sure to remember.
-Enter the restaurant and you will be surrounded with sounds, smells, and decor.
+Instagram Worthy: Kin Toh; Mayan-Mexican cuisine in a treehouse venue offering guests an experience they’re sure to remember.
+Enter the restaurant and you will be surrounded by sounds, smells, and decor.
 Engaging each of your senses.
 Make reservations in advance, $$$$$

 Visit ALL OF THE CENOTES!
-A cenote is a freshwater filled Mexican sinkhole.
-The word Cenote is of Mayan decent and was originally called dzonot or ts’onot, meaning well.
+A cenote is a freshwater-filled Mexican sinkhole.
+The word cenote is of Mayan descent and was originally called dzonot or ts’onot, meaning well.
 The cenotes played a crucial role in the development of the Mayan civilization.
 There’s always the classic bike tour you can take to visit the cenotes too.

 Just a few weeks before our trip to Mexico, Logan had completed his PADI dive certification!
 Dos Ojos was unanimously the favorite dive of the group.
 Noted as “The World’s Best Cavern Dives” the name Dos Ojos translates to “two eyes”.
 Which refers to two nearby cenotes connected by a massive underwater cave system shared between the two.